ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 #### Geocoding

-Geocoding is the process of reprojecting pixels from SAR slant range space (where all the calculations have been performed) into map projected ground range space (where analysis of products is simplest).
+Geocoding is the process of reprojecting pixels from SAR slant range space (where all the calculations have been performed) into map-projected ground range space (where analysis of products is simplest).
 Using the look up table previously computed, this process takes each pixel in the input product and relocates it to the UTM zone of the DEM used in processing.
 This is accomplished using nearest-neighbor resampling so that original pixel values are preserved.

 #### Product Creation